mahtoid/DiscordChatExporterPy/README.rst

 DiscordChatExporterPy is a Python lib for your discord.py (or forks) bot, allowing you to export Discord channel history in to a HTML file.

-**NOTE: If you are using discord.py 1.7.3, please use chat-exporter v1.7.2**

 Installing
 ----------
 To install the library to your bot, run the command: